akras14/alexkras.com/posts/memory-leak/post.md

 Pretty cool.

-### JavaScript Memory Profiling from Developer.chrome.com
+### JavaScript Memory Profiling from developer.chrome.com

 https://developer.chrome.com/devtools/docs/javascript-memory-profiling

 Definitely a must read.
-It covers all of the subjects that I've touched up on, and many more in much greater detail with much greater accuracy :)
+It covers all of the subjects that I've touched up on and many more, in much greater detail with much greater accuracy :)

-Don't over look this talk by Addy Osmani at the bottom, where he mentions a bunch of debugging tips and resource.
+Don't overlook the talk by Addy Osmani at the bottom, where he mentions a bunch of debugging tips and resource.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LaxbdIyBkL0" frameborder="0" allowfullscreen></iframe>

-You can get slide to it here: https://speakerdeck.com/addyosmani/javascript-memory-management-masterclass and sample code here: https://github.com/addyosmani/memory-mysteries
+You can get the slide here: https://speakerdeck.com/addyosmani/javascript-memory-management-masterclass and the sample code here: https://github.com/addyosmani/memory-mysteries

 <a name="summary"></a>
 ## Summary

 1. Trigger Garbage Collection manually when trying to reproduce and identify a memory leak.
 You can run Node with `--expose-gc` flag and call `global.gc()` from your program.
 2. Take at least 3 Heap Dumps using https://github.com/bnoordhuis/node-heapdump
-3. Use 3 Heap Dump technique to isolate the memory leak
+3. Use 3 heap dump method to isolate the memory leak
 4. Confirm that memory leak is gone
 5. Profit